Check-Please/cx/README.md

 	1. Git
 	2. The lastest JRE and JDK
 	3. Python
+	4.	node.js
-	4. UglifyJS (install node.js, run `sudo npm install uglify-js -g`)
+	5. UglifyJS (`sudo npm install uglify-js -g`)
+	6.	jQuery's node package (`npm install jquery`)
+	7.	jsdom node package (`npm install jsdom`)
+	8. Mocha (`sudo npm install mocha -g`)
-	5. SASS (install ruby, run `gem install sass`)
+	9. SASS (install ruby, run `gem install sass`)
-	6. Eclipse (if you need to work on or locally run the server)
+	10. Eclipse (if you need to work on or locally run the server)
-	7. The iPhone SDK (if you are going to work on the iPhone app)
+	11. The iPhone SDK (if you are going to work on the iPhone app)
-	8. The Andriod SDK (if you are going to work on the Andriod app)
+	12. The Andriod SDK (if you are going to work on the Andriod app)
-	9. Microsoft Visual Studio (if you are going to work on the plugin)
+	13. Microsoft Visual Studio (if you are going to work on the plugin)

 3. Clone this project to your machine